-An outspoken proponent of the George W. Bush administration's "war on terror," including the campaign to push for war in Iraq, Weigel has endeavored to frame current global crises in apocalyptic language.
-In his 2007 book Faith, Reason, and War against Jihadism: A Call to Action, Weigel outlines several lessons that he says need to be learned in the confrontation with "jihadism."
-In a February 2008 book talk at the Foreign Policy Research Institute, Weigel clarified his terms while explaining his "Lesson 3," which states, "Jihadism is the enemy in the multi-front war that has been declared upon us."
-Weigel told his audience, "There are many forms of Islam.
+An outspoken proponent of the George W. Bush administration's "war on terror," including the campaign to push for war in Iraq, Weigel has endeavored to frame global crises in Islamophobic language.
+In a February 2008 book talk at the Foreign Policy Research Institute, Weigel outlined several lessons that he says need to be learned in the confrontation with "jihadism," proclaiming: "Jihadism is the enemy in the multi-front war that has been declared upon us.
+There are many forms of Islam.
 Some of them, often called 'fundamentalism' or 'Islamism,' stress the need for a deep religious and moral reform within the House of Islam and for the reestablishment of Islamic political power.
 The specific form of Islamism which threatens the West is best described as jihadism."

 Other "lessons" according to Weigel include the need to eliminate consideration of Islam as one of the "three religions of the Book" (the other two being Judaism and Christianity); the idea that "cultural self-confidence is indispensable to victory in the long-term struggle against jihadism"; and the recognition that "great human questions, including the great questions of public life, are ultimately theological."

 According to Weigel, such a policy must include the aggressive expansion of NATO; the development of a policy of "preemptive military action [to] be used to counter weapons proliferation against rogue states or terrorist organizations"; developing and sharing with friends missile defense systems as an "essential technological complement to an assertive policy of nonproliferation and counterterrorism"; aiding the "democratic opposition" in countries across the globe, including in China and Cuba; and reforming the United Nations, which "has become a hotbed of internationalized libertinism, as demonstrated by the 1994 (anti-) population conference in Cairo and the 1995 Beijing conference on women."

-In 1997, Weigel and host of prominent neoconservatives and hardline foreign policy wonks added their names to the founding statement of principles of PNAC, a group that helped champion a new post-Cold War agenda guided by a "Reaganite" foreign policy and served as a key rallying point for supporters of an Iraq war in the wake of the 9/11 terrorist attacks.
+In 1997, Weigel and host of prominent neoconservatives and hardline foreign policy wonks added their names to the founding statement of principles of PNAC, a group that helped champion a new post-Cold War agenda guided by "Reaganite" foreign policy and served as a key rallying point for supporters of an Iraq war in the wake of the 9/11 terrorist attacks.

 During the Reagan administration, Weigel was associated with several institutions that gave him the opportunity to put into practice his political theology.
 He was president of the right-wing James Madison Foundation, which received funding from the U.S. Institute of Peace to monitor what it called "peace groups."